anshumat-org-opensource/optifork/README.md

 5. Open a Pull Request

 ## License
-Originally released under the MIT License.
+OptiFork was originally released under the MIT License.
-As of 8th Nov, 2025 , OptiFork is licensed under the **Apache License, Version 2.0**,
+As of **November 2025**, the project has been relicensed under the
+**Apache License, Version 2.0**, maintained by the **Anshumat Foundation**,
-maintained by the **Anshumat Foundation**, a registered nonprofit organization in India.
+a registered nonprofit organization in India.

+This change provides stronger patent protection and enterprise compatibility
+while keeping OptiFork fully open source and free to use.

+See the [LICENSE](./LICENSE) file for the full text.

 ## 👨‍💻 Author